junelva/initializing-june-mdbook/src/memories.md

 > Has expertise in designing systems and tools that interact with the larger storytelling experience.
 Their skills in game art and design can also contribute to this.

-> Is working on an idea for a game that is the opposite of Monster Hunter, where instead of defeating monsters with weapons, players perform healing actions on them.
+> Is working on an idea for a game that is the opposite of [a popular action game], where instead of defeating monsters with weapons, players perform healing actions on them.
 They are considering including actions like finding and pulling out spirit-swords, focusing healing through 3D cloud manipulation, and applying tender loving care.

 > Wants the 'Healing Dance' action in their game to be performed using large, flowing ribbons.